 - Get supplies ready

-- Help your child with the steps he cannot do on his own
+- Help your child with the steps she cannot do on her own

 - Check your child’s progress

 Will it be a problem if my child leaves class to do CIC?